 Shorts: Navy or khaki (walking type) may be worn.
-Students may wear shorts starting the first day after spring break until October 1.
+Students may wear shorts starting April I through October 31.
 This date may be extended at the discretion of the school administrators due to unseasonable weather.
 No leggings, jeggings, cargo, carpenter, capri, or hip-hugger shorts/pants.
+All grades can wear shorts anytime of the year with an out of dress code slip or during special theme days.
+Shorts should always be worn with discretion of the weather and with parent approval.
+Shorts must be dress code appropriate during regularly scheduled days of school.
 Shorts may not be worn to mass.